 Do Time Management Apps Disrupt Work Culture or Take It to the Next Level?

 The most obvious reason might be that workers see it as a lack of trust.
 Yesterday they could feel free to research movies and vacation spots, today their activities are being tracked and followed.
-Even if it’s a task tracker with no access to screen, perception is king here.
+Even if it’s a task tracker with no access to the screen, perception is king here.
 It is one of the most popular arguments against any time tracking apps.

 Also, workers might see it as a pointless innovation just because the management has nothing more useful to do.
 Especially, if they’ve been with the company for a while, and their work was always accepted well.
-They might have a question – what happened to the company that now it requires extra tools?
-There is a stereotype that business start implementing innovations at the edge of falling apart when typical approaches decline and stop being fruitful enough.
+They might have a question – what happened to the company that now requires extra tools?
+There is a stereotype that businesses start implementing innovations at the edge of falling apart when typical approaches decline and stop being fruitful enough.

-How to avoid the disruption
+How to Avoid the Disruption

 No matter how hard you try to avoid it completely, there are no 100% receipts to do it.
 As we mentioned in the beginning, anything new provokes some disturbance of the habitual processes.
 Throughout the history of humankind, there were always those who were against innovations.
 It’s fine, and there is no need to worry about it too much.

-What you need to worry about is making sure that minor disruption doesn’t form long-term negative attitude towards the innovations you implement.
+What you need to worry about is making sure that minor disruption doesn’t form a long-term negative attitude towards the innovations you implement.
 Controlling and adjusting the flow of public opinion is easier at the earliest stages.
 This way you can use slight disruption for your own benefit.

 Though by no means do any steps secretly, like installing tracking software on the computers.
 Even if you just want to sneak a peek at what workers do when they think nobody’s watching.
 If there is such a temptation, evaluate the trust level you have towards your employees.
-Having a need of spying might mean that it’s time to have a serious conversation with human resources department.
+Having a need for spying might mean that it’s time to have a serious conversation with the human resources department.

 As we discussed above, let the disruption of work culture happen.
 It might freshen up the atmosphere and increase the level of involvement.
-Use it to motivate and inspire, but do it as a series of controlled steps towards taking work culture to the new level.
+Use it to motivate and inspire, but do it as a series of controlled steps towards taking work culture to a new level.

 1. Arrange a meeting with everybody

-Manager has to find time to gather everybody and share the plan way in advance of its actual implementation.
+A manager has to find time to gather everybody and share the plan way in advance of its actual implementation.
 It should better be “we are considering” instead of “we have decided”.
 Let the employees voice their concerns should anybody be willing to speak publicly.
 However, don’t expect many of them to actually speak up.

-2. Prepare good explanation of reasons
+2. Prepare a good reasoning

 For most people, it’s essential to see the reasoning behind any innovation.
 If things work fine just as they are, why bother changing them?
-There should be a solid reason for introducing a time management app into the life of the company.
+There should be a solid reason for introducing time management tools into the life of the company.
 Good thing is that there are many good reasons described already.
 You just need to build your case and make it persuasive enough for the employees to be impressed by potential benefits.

 3. Be consistent in what you say and do